eduardoamendola/CloudFormation/README.md

 ## To-Do

 * Learn possible ways to customize the cfn-init in a way that to optimize timeout periods
-* Understand how a custom resouce works if you don't use lambda
-* Understand WaitConditions
 * Understand how the AWS::CloudFormation::Authentication works
 * Learn how cloudformation sets up AutoScaling/LaunchConfiguration to perform migrations with zero downtime